| Exclusive

 chested but very sure footed.
 Though he has white socks,

-hard.
+all his hoofs are black, and very hard.
 Though he is ridden over rocky ground, he remains

 unshod.